gilesp/taskhelper/README.md

 Development was done using Eclipse, and guidelines found here: http://www.workreloaded.com/2011/09/android-build-automation/ were followed to get Eclipse, ADT and maven playing nicely together.

+Note
+====
+I'm currently having issues pushing to github so this repo is lagging behind development somewhat.
+I hope to have this fixed as soon as possible.